xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-10_create_game.md

  > Add "secondgame" as game name.
  > Click the create game button.
  <!-- SNAPSHOT status=200 -->
- > You should be in the player page.
+ > You should be at the player screen.
  > You should see a message saying that "The secondgame game has been created successfully".

-And you can see the game in the game list:
+And you can see the game in the list games:

  > Go to my games.
  <!-- SNAPSHOT status=200 -->